 - Check the weather.
 In the winter months, Marienbrücke is sometimes closed and if there is ice on the roads, the shuttle will not run.

-Take the A7 motorway (direction Ulm-Kempten-Füssen) until it ends.
+To drive from Munich to Neuschwanstein Castle, take the A7 motorway (direction Ulm-Kempten-Füssen) until it ends.
 From here, you’ll be in Füssen.
 Next, follow the road B17 to Schwangau, then follow signs to Hohenschwangau.

-Tip: If you’re visiting in the warmer months, stop at Bernried am Starnberger See on your way back!
+TRAVEL TIP: If you’re visiting in the warmer months, stop at Bernried am Starnberger See on your way back!
 It’s a gorgeous lake just off the highway.

 If you’re traveling on the weekend or after 9am on a weekday, purchase a Bayern ticket.
 A Bayern ticket allows up to 5 adults traveling together to use unlimited all regional trains, busses and local transportation in Bavaria for one day.
 It costs €23 for one person + €5 per additional person up to five people for a round trip journey.
 You’ll save the most money with this ticket.

 If you are leaving earlier than 9am on a weekday, train tickets cost about €27 each way.

 The train takes apprx 2 hours from Munich to Neuschwanstein Castle.